gharveymn/small_vector/docs/README.md

 ### How can I enable the pretty-printer for GDB?

-Assuming you have installed the library, you can add the following either `$HOME/.gdbinit` or `$(pwd)/.gdbinit `
+Assuming you have installed the library, you can add the following to either `$HOME/.gdbinit` or `$(pwd)/.gdbinit `

 ```